kubota0130/ipc/README.md

 ~~We modified bugs in `ipc.singular_value_decomposition()`.~~ It turned out that they were not bugs, which occurred on Sep 23rd 2022 and were fixed on Jan 10th 2023 and might affect your system's rank and capacities.
 I deeply apologize for these mistakes.
 - version 0.13: We added `sample2_memory_function.ipynb`, as well as methods `mf1d` and `mf2d`.
+- version 0.14: We added explanations of the shuffle surrogate method to `sample2_memory_function.ipynb`.
 # References
 [1] Joni Dambre, David Verstraeten, Benjamin Schrauwen, and Serge Massar. ''[Information processing capacity of dynamical systems.](https://www.nature.com/articles/srep00514)'' Scientific reports 2.1 (2012): 1-7.